ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 sidebarDepth: 2
 ---

 Ethereum's networking layer is the stack of protocols that allows nodes to find each other and exchange information.
-After the merge there will be two pieces of client software (execution clients and consensus clients) each with their own separate networking stack.
-As well as communicating with other nodes on the Ethereum network, the execution and consensus clients also have to communicate with each other.
-This page gives an introductory explanation of the protocols that enable this communication to take place.
+After [The Merge](/upgrades/merge/), there will be two parts of client software (execution clients and consensus clients), each with its own distinct networking stack.
+As well as communicating with other Ethereum nodes, the execution and consensus clients have to communicate with each other.
+This page gives an introductory explanation of the protocols that enable this communication.

 ## Prerequisites {#prerequisites}